meeeerkat/arm-space-runner/README.md

 Right now, the game is functionnal but one has to set all the options in the source files directly (in the .data section).
 Each commit may have different settings (average lasers' speed, spaceship speed, view size, ...) so the difficulty is pretty random depending on when you pulled the code.

+## Running the game
+Assuming all Makefile dependencies are fulfilled
+- 'make' or 'make compile' compiles the program (if not compiled already)
+- 'make run' compiles the program (if not compiled already) and runs it

 ### Dependencies needed
 The game only relies on syscalls (it uses getrandom, Kernel version >= 3.17 required).
 To compile & execute the program, one needs:
 - a cross compiler for ARM (or a compiler if one is on an ARM architecture), the Makefile uses 'arm-none-eabi-as' & 'arm-none-eabi-ld' from the 'arm-none-eabi' archlinux package
 - a way to emulate an ARM CPU (if one isn't already on an ARM architecture), the Makefile uses 'qemu-arm' from the 'qemu' archlinux package

-### Running the game
-Assuming all Makefile dependencies are fulfilled
-- 'make' or 'make compile' compiles the program (if not compiled already)
-- 'make run' compiles the program (if not compiled already) and runs it

 ### How to play
 - Avoid the lasers and survive as long a possible in your tiny spaceship (@).
+- If you want to quit, press q (Ctrl+C doesn't leave non-canonical mode yet, your terminal will be weird if you don't quit properly).

 ### Settings
 As explained in the "Current state" section, the settings are hardcoded in the source files (in the .data section).
 Here we explain how some can be changed: